Overview of One Time Pad

 - Links for disadvantages in detail – Coursera.

 - Confidentiality: One of the prime reasons will be ‘Confidentiality’.
-One-Time-Pad users understand this as the messages and transcripts are secured form others.
+One-Time-Pad users understand this as the messages and transcripts are secured from others.

 - Integrity: The information is uniform and cannot be altered or changed, either in storage or while transmission.
 The sender and intended receiver will get prior information about the changes if someone tries to.